Francis Pellerin, the painter

 The memory of a memory became so in my soul.

-* See essay published in Bulletin des Amis du Musée (de Rennes) in 1997 Begotten, Not Created… Joint Reflections and Perspectives on Art.
+* See the essay published in the Bulletin des Amis du Musée (de Rennes) in 1997 Begotten, Not Created… Joint Reflections and Perspectives on Art.
 Poems by Francis Pellerin, text by Monique Merly.
-Also The Series in the Work of Francis Pellerin by Monique Merly, 1982.

 The works he completed from 1980 onwards display a staggering youthfulness.
 A great capacity for work and for research led him to unexpected concepts that became more and more refined, freed from the classic identifiers of space.
 Collages, “accolages” (juxtapositions), drawings, gouaches – all transport us to “spaces of other places” in a state of weightlessness, where we would like to linger.